mgifford/drupal-security/src/server.rst

 Most Linux distributions also come with syslog built in, which is critical for doing security audits.
 You can also configure it to `send emergency messages to a remote machine`_, or even send a duplicate of all log messages to an external loghost.
+An experienced cracker will modify your log files to obscure their work, once they have compromised your server.

 There is a discussion in the Drupal section later on about how to direct Watchdog messages to syslog.
 There are many tools to help system administrators more effectively monitor their log files, and regular log reviews can be an important part of early breach detection.